Billy-Dickson/Billy-Dickson.github.io/_tabs/about.md

 ### Running and Fitness

 I started running in 2004 after I stopped smoking, my first full marathon was September 2005.
-I've since ran 14 Marathons, numerous Half Marathons and 10K races.
+I've since ran 12 Marathons (one was cancelled), numerous Half Marathons and 10K races.
 I've been a qualified Scottish Athletics [Jogscotland Leader](https://sauser.sportserve.net/pages/home.aspx) since 8th September 2018 and I've really enjoyed helping novice runners reach their full potential, whatever distance they decide to run.

 This photo was taken in September 2009 when I ran the Berlin Marathon for a second time.
 I'm the guy on the left wearing my [St Andrew's Cross](https://en.wikipedia.org/wiki/Flag_of_Scotland) vest.